ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-02-testing_writing_unit_tests.md

 > ## Testing (and fixing!) the code
 >
-> Pair-programme with a partner on these test-driven development tasks.
+> Work with a partner on these test-driven development tasks.
 Don't
 > hesitate to ask a demonstrator if you get stuck!
 >
 > ### Refactoring